joelittlejohn/party/README.md

 # eureka

-A Clojure library that wraps the Curator service discovery/registration API and provides a set of idiomatic set of Clojure functions to register and discover services.
+A Clojure library that wraps the Curator service discovery/registration API and provides a set of idiomatic Clojure functions to register and discover services.
 Eureka also manages the lifecycle of the CuratorFramework internally, creating a connection to zookeeper instances as necessary and closing those connections when your application terminates.

 ## Usage